-ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com This compensation may impact how and where links appear on this site.
+ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com and Cardratings.
+This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
-Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
+All information about the American Express Schwab Platinum has been collected independently by The Frugal Tourist.

 Milan is a vibrant city full of culture, art, fashion, and history.
-It’s no wonder that it has become one of the hottest tourist destinations in Europe!
-With its stunning architecture and beautiful scenery, Milan offers something for everyone.
+It’s no wonder it has become one of the hottest tourist destinations in Europe!

 From strolling through picturesque parks to visiting awe-inspiring churches without paying admission fees, here are some of the top free activities in this amazing Italian city.
-So what are you waiting for?
-Start planning your trip today!

 Top Free Things To Do & See in Milan